blockapps/strato-cli/README.md

 ### 2. Configure CLI Tool:

-In order to configure the CLI Tool we need to provide the STRATO Blockchain host where the app bundle will be deployed.
+In order to configure the CLI Tool, we need to provide the STRATO Blockchain host where the app bundle will be deployed.

 You can use STRATO Public Network running at https://stratodev.blockapps.net or you can run own local instance of STRATO using https://github.com/blockapps/strato-getting-started